Additive Manufacturing | UK

 SHARK is a project aimed at increasing the industrial uptake of laser functional texturing.
 They needed the help of Atlas to achieve their goal to reduce the complexity and unknowns of the process by developing a digitised knowledge management system platform and an advanced end-user interface.

-The project had support from major industrial players as well as funding from the European Union’s Horizon 2020 Framework Program.
+The project had support from major industrial players as well as funding from the European Union’s Horizon 2020 Framework Program and won the Excellent Innovation award from the EU Innovation Radar for highlighting a Cloud Based Software as a Service (SaaS) for monitoring, control and prediction of process performance.

 With multiple research partners including Fraunhofer IWS, Heriot Watt University and the Manufacturing Technology Centre, Atlas needed to be able to provide a unified system that could be accessed globally and provide airtight security.